2010 Filair Let L-410 crash: Background

 The aircraft was operating a round-robin domestic flight from Kinshasa, Democratic Republic of the Congo, stopping at Kiri, Bokoro, Semendwa and Bandundu.
 At 13:00 local time (12:00 UTC).
-The flight was piloted by 62-year-old Belgian-French Danny Philemotte, who was also the owner of Filair, and his first officer, 39-year-old Briton Chris Wilson.
+The flight was piloted by 62-year-old Belgian Daniel Philemotte, who was also the owner of Filair, and his first officer, 39-year-old Briton Chris Wilson.
 The crew also consisted of a single flight attendant.
 All perished in the accident.

 Accident

 While on final approach to Bandundu Airport, the aircraft crashed into a house approximately 1kilometer (1 km) short of the runway.
 According to most sources, no one was injured on the ground, but 19 people were killed instantaneously, with two survivors being taken to hospital, one of whom later died from their injuries.
 Of the 21 people on board, only one, a passenger, survived.
 Most of the dead were Congolese.

 Aircraft

 The aircraft was a 1991-built Let L-410 Turbolet, with Congolese registration 9Q-CCN, construction number 912608.
 It normally carries up to 19 passengers.
 The aircraft involved was previously registered ES-LLB, and was operated by Airest, an Estonian airline, until 2007.
 It was stored until Filair bought it in 2009.